 No one wants mold in their home so learning as much as you can about the fungi can help you

-When it comes to mold in our homes, there are many old misconceptions circulating to this day.
-Once you bust the myths, you will have a better understanding of mold and its impact to your health and home.
-We’ve put together a list of 5 common mold myths and the truth behind them, so you can use this information to your benefit when you encounter a mold problem:
+Mold is one of the most common problems that homeowners face.
+It develops quickly, growing as fast as 24 to 48 hours within the home when water or moisture is present.
+But despite everything that is known about mold, there are still a lot of misconceptions.
+Once you bust the myths, you will have a better understanding of mold and its impact on your health and home.
+We’ve put together a list of nine common mold myths and the truth behind them.
+Use this information to your benefit when you encounter a mold problem.

-Truth: While many molds can affect your health due to long-term exposure, there are beneficial molds as well.
+Truth: While mold can affect your health due to long-term exposure, some molds can also be beneficial.
 The mold found in natural environments helps decompose organic material, allowing other organisms to grow.
 Certain molds, such as Aspergillus flavus, are used in the production of cheese.
 Some molds are used in medicine, as well.
 For instance, the Penicillium mold has been used to create Penicillin, the first antibiotic discovered.
+However, immunocompromised individuals exposed to high levels of these molds may become sick.

 Truth: Many people use bleach as a mold removal solution in their home.
 However, they are unaware that bleach kills only live mold, but not mold spores.
 The worst part is that removing mold with bleach and water can allow mold to regrow even faster.
 Instead, use a mix of household detergent and water for small-scale mold remediation.

-Truth: In reality, a small area affected by mold can grow larger and larger if the moisture problem is not addressed.
+Truth: In reality, a mold problem can become bigger if the moisture problem is not addressed.
 What’s more, mold can spread to any organic surface, as well as to the heating and ventilation system in your home.
 This can result in widespread damage and costly repairs.

-Truth: Even though you may be able to clean areas smaller than 10 square feet yourself, bigger infestations require professional mold removal services.
-In fact, your efforts of removing mold using UV light or high-heat drying can accelerate mold growth.
-Well-trained mold remediation professionals have the specialized equipment and know the necessary techniques to get rid of mold infestations much more efficiently.
+Truth: Even infected areas smaller than 10 square feet require professional mold removal services.
+In fact, your efforts in removing mold may accelerate mold growth.
+Well-trained mold remediation professionals have specialized equipment and know the necessary techniques to get rid of mold much more efficiently.